waglayla/waglaylad/domain/consensus/utils/txscript/README.md

 Package txscript implements the waglayla transaction script language.
 There is a comprehensive test suite.

-## Pyrin Scripts
+## Waglayla Scripts

-Pyrin provides a stack-based, FORTH-like language for the scripts in the waglayla transactions.
+Waglayla provides a stack-based, FORTH-like language for the scripts in the waglayla transactions.
 This language is not turing complete although it is still fairly powerful.